Haitian diaspora: Canada

 In the 1950s, the Haitian population in Canada only numbered in the forties.
-The emigration of Haitians in more substantial numbers began with the bloody dictatorship of Francois Duvalier in the early 1960s.
+The emigration of Haitians in more substantial numbers began with the bloody dictatorship of François Duvalier in the early 1960s.
 With most Haitians being able to speak French, Canada is a natural destination as French is one of Canada's two official languages alongside English.
 The Haitian diaspora, including all emigrants and their immediate descendants, is estimated to number close to 18,200.

 Many chose Canada as their new home, specifically Quebec, for linguistic and religious reasons.
 In coming to Canada, professional Haitians often had to bypass a Duvalier law forbidding them to leave Haiti.
 They frequently were forced to flee Haiti with false documents and with no legal proof of identity.
 Upon arrival in Canada they would declare their status as political refugees.
 The trend of French-speaking Haitian immigrants to Canada was to settle in Quebec.
 By 1965, some 2,000 Haitians had arrived.
 The period covering the late 1960 through the 1970s saw a dramatic change in both the volume and background of Haitian immigrants.
 This was the beginning of the massive exodus in response to the Duvalier regime.
 From 1973 to 1976 an average of approximately 1,000 Haitians were admitted to Canada each year, with a peak of 1,750 in 1974.
 The settlement of Haitians in Canada by the end of the exodus was estimated to have reached 9,050, according to Citizenship and Immigration Canada.

 Montreal

 Immigration from Haiti to Quebec started in 1963.
-Haitian settlement in Montreal increased about 40 percent between the late 1960s and the early 1970s, rising from 55.1 percent in 1968 to 92.9 oercent in 1973.
+Haitian settlement in Montreal increased about 40 percent between the late 1960s and the early 1970s, rising from 55.1 percent in 1968 to 92.9 percent in 1973.
 The early Haitian immigrants, those who came between 1960 and 1970, were usually from the Haitian elite.
 They came from a comfortable life in terms of their social and professional status.
 Most were doctors, academics, teachers and pursued careers in the liberal professions.
 The increase in settlement within Montreal coincided with an increase in the number of high school educated immigrants; the percentage of immigrants that finished the 11th grade of high school increased alongside the growth of Haitian transplants in Montreal.

 People of Haitian descent are estimated to number close to 150 000 in the Greater Montreal area.
 54% are first-generation immigrants.